LetsMakeStuffGo/database-devops-autopilot/training/flyway-autopilot/labs/lab3-database-provisioning.md

 4. **Review the script** - it will:

-   - Check if databases exist
+   - Check if databases exist and clean them if needed
-   - Create `db-autopilot-dev-001` database
+   - Create `db-autopilot-dev-001` database (Development)
+   - Create `db-autopilot-shadow-001` database (Shadow/Validation)
-   - Create `db-autopilot-uat-001` database
+   - Create `db-autopilot-uat-001` database (User Acceptance Testing)
+   - Create `db-autopilot-prod-001` database (Production)
-   - Set up all required schemas in both databases:
+   - Set up all required schemas in all databases:
      - **Customers** (default schema)
      - **Logistics**
      - **Operation**
      - **Sales**

-5. **Execute the script**:
+5. **Execute the database creation script**:

+   **Step 1: Create the databases (connect to master database)**

    - **SSMS**: Press **F5** or click **Execute**
    - **Azure Data Studio**: Click **Run** or press **F5**
-   - **VS Code**: Use Command Palette → **MS SQL: Execute Query** by chosing the `db-autopilot-dev-001` before run the command as it could not use the 'USE' query and do the same with `db-autopilot-uat-001`
+   - **VS Code**: Use Command Palette → **MS SQL: Execute Query**

-   - Watch for success messages in the output
+   **Step 2: Schema Setup (Optional - Baseline Migration Will Also Create Schemas)**

+   ⚠️ **Important Note**: The baseline migration `B001__baseline.sql` already creates all required schemas.
+However, if you want to verify schema creation before running Flyway migrations, you can optionally run the schema script.

+   **Optional Schema Pre-Setup:**

+   Since Azure SQL Database doesn't support `USE` statements, you must connect to each database individually to run the schema creation script:

+   **For each database (dev-001, shadow-001, uat-001, prod-001):**

+   1. **Connect to the specific database** (not master)
+   2. **Run the schema script**: `Scripts/SetupSchemas.sql`
+   3. **Verify success** by checking the output messages

+   **Alternative**: Use VS Code with SQL Server extension:

+   - Create separate connections for each database
+   - Run `SetupSchemas.sql` on each connection individually

+   **🎯 Recommended Approach**: Skip this step and let Flyway migrations create the schemas automatically when you run `flyway migrate` in the next step.

    ![Success!](../../../assets/images/labs/lab3-query-success.png)

 ### 2. Update Flyway Configuration for Your Azure SQL Database

-You need to update the `flyway.toml` file with your actual Azure SQL Database connection details:
+Update the `flyway.toml` file with your actual Azure SQL Database connection details:

 1. **Open `flyway.toml`** in your repository
-2. **Replace the placeholder values** with your actual connection details:
+2. **Update the connection strings** with your actual Azure SQL Database details:

 ```toml
 [environments.development]